aimms/how-to/Articles/333/333-update-webui-version.rst

 This article covers changes in functionality of AIMMS WebUI and how to convert your UI to adapt to use these changes in your applications.

-Before you start
+Before you Start
 ---------------------------------------

 Save a copy of your project before you start upgrading.
 A good practice is using a source code management (version control) system.

-Determining the version of AIMMS
+Determining the Version of AIMMS
 --------------------------------------------------

 To know which changes may affect your project, check which version of AIMMS it is based on.